GSA/digitalgov.gov/content/posts/2014-01-30-responsive-web-design-workshop-why-how-and-whats-next.md

 ---

 <p dir="ltr">
-  <a href="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/aids_ss.jpg">{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/aids_ss.jpg" alt="Home Screen of AIDS.gov's responsively designed web site on a smartphone." %}</a>Responsive web design has been a beacon of light in the darkness of mobile strategy for many federal agencies.
+  <a href="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/aids_ss.jpg">{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/aids_ss.jpg" alt="Home Screen of AIDS.gov's responsively designed web site on a smartphone." >}}</a>Responsive web design has been a beacon of light in the darkness of mobile strategy for many federal agencies.
 Many <a href="https://www.WHATEVER/?s=responsive+design">agencies have implemented it </a>and many others are exploring this approach to Mobile Gov.
 </p>

 <p dir="ltr">